Materials-Consortia/OPTIMADE/optimade.md

       smaller than one represents a non-zero probability of having a vacancy (see examples below).
       Note that concentrations are uncorrelated between different sites (even of the same species).
-    * `mass`: optional.
+    * `mass`: OPTIONAL.
 If present MUST be a float expressed in a.m.u.
-  * For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD by convention use the chemical symbol as species name (e.g. Ti for titanium, O for oxygen, ...).
+  * For systems that have only species formed by a single chemical symbol, and that have at most one species per chemical symbol, SHOULD use the chemical symbol as species name (e.g. Ti for titanium, O for oxygen, ...).
-  However, it MUST be noted that this is *not* required, and client implementations MUST NOT assume that the key corresponds to a chemical symbol, nor assume that if the species name is a valid chemical symbol, that it represents a species with that chemical symbol.
+  However, note that this is OPTIONAL, and client implementations MUST NOT assume that the key corresponds to a chemical symbol, nor assume that if the species name is a valid chemical symbol, that it represents a species with that chemical symbol.
 This means that a species `"C": {"chemical_symbols": ["Ti"], "concentration": [1.0]}` is valid and represents a titanium species (and *not* a carbon species).
-  * A structure should not include species that do not have at least one corresponding site.
-This is however not enforced or required by the current specification.
+  * It is NOT RECOMMENDED that a structure includes species that do not have at least one corresponding site.
 * Examples:
   * `"Ti": {"chemical_symbols": ["Ti"], "concentration": [1.0]}`: any site with this species is occupied by a Ti atom.
   * `"Ti": {"chemical_symbols": ["Ti"], "concentration": [0.9]}`: any site with this species is occupied by a Ti atom with 90% probability, and has a vacancy with 10% probability.